practicalli/blog-cryogen/content/md/posts/lenovo-x1-extreme-gen2-ubuntu-install.md

 > All my development work, documments and configurations are saved to the cloud (usually multiple services), so even if one SSD should become corrupt, I would not loose any work.

-## Installing a destkop environment
+## Installing a desktop environment

 The Ubuntu server does not install a desktop environment by default, but has access to all the same packages so its easy to add one.

 Once the server is rebooted, login with your new account name and password.
 This account has access rights to install software and configure the server using the `sudo` command.

-## Blacklist Nouveau driver to avoid conflicts.
+## Blacklist Nouveau driver to avoid conflicts

 Open up terminal and enter the following linux commands: